Family Law (film): Critical response

-Family Law garnered mostly positive reviews from film critics.
-On review aggregate website Rotten Tomatoes, the film holds an overall 73% "Certified Fresh" approval rating based on 41 reviews, with a rating average of 6.7 out of 10.
+Family Law garnered mostly positive reviews from critics.
+On review aggregate website Rotten Tomatoes, the film holds an overall 73% approval rating based on 41 reviews, with a rating average of 6.7 out of 10.
 The site's consensus is: "What Family Law lacks in overt drama and conflict, it more than makes us with warm performances and smart, sharp dialogue."
-At Metacritic, which assigns a weighted mean rating out of 0–100 reviews from film critics, the film has a rating score of 66 based on 18 reviews, classified as a generally favorably reviewed film.
+At Metacritic, which assigns a weighted mean rating out of 0–100 reviews from film critics, the film has a rating score of 66 based on 18 reviews.

-Jonathon Holland, film critic of Variety magazine, liked the film's story and wrote, "A deft, witty and emotionally rewarding study of a thirtysomething man in his roles as father and son, Daniel Burman's intensely personal "Family Law" completes his fatherhood trilogy.
+Jonathon Holland of Variety magazine liked the storyline, and wrote, "A deft, witty and emotionally rewarding study of a thirtysomething man in his roles as father and son, Daniel Burman's intensely personal "Family Law" completes his fatherhood trilogy.
 The second installment, "Lost Embrace", won the Silver Bear at Berlin in 2004.
 Again featuring an outstanding Daniel Hendler (best actor in 2004) and a script that fuses sharp observation with the intimacy of a lightly rewritten autobiography, pic effortlessly takes the viewer through a range of thoughts and moods.
 Fans of "Embrace" might lament the relative absence of social context this time, but pic's multiple merits should consolidate helmer's [sic] burgeoning offshore reputation."